 Weather in Portugal in August

-With its warm weather and stunning coastline, Portugal in August is for many a favourite destination — and for good reason.
+With its warm weather and stunning coastline, Portugal in August is for many a favorite destination — and for good reason.
 With fantastic weather and plenty of events, this month is known for drawing in crowds.
 Here's our guide to the weather in Portugal in August.

 The weather in Portugal in August at a glance